The Lord is my rock, my fortress and my deliverer;

 2 Samuel 22:2b-3 (NIV)

 Anyone who has followed my blog for any length of time knows that I’m a fan of J.R.R.
 Tolkien.
 If you pick up a copy of the final book of his Lord of the Rings trilogy and quickly page through it, you’ll find something rather interesting.
 There are hundreds of pages of supporting documentation and appendices at the end.
 These aren’t necessary to the main storyline, but provide those who want to explore the world of Middle Earth with a ton of extra information.
-For example, in the Lord of the Rings films there is a romantic storyline between Aragorn and Arwen that is only hinted at in Tolkien’s narrative.
+For example, in the Lord of the Rings films, the romantic storyline between Aragorn and Arwen is a major theme, but that is only hinted at in Tolkien’s narrative.
 The story of Aragorn and Arwen is actually found tucked into the appendices at the end.

 The final few chapters of 2 Samuel are similar in nature to the appendices at the end of Tolkien’s trilogy.
-David’s storyline starts in 1 Samuel, continues in 2 Samuel and basically ends with the restoration of the kingdom after Absalom’s rebellion.
-For the next few chapters we are given some supporting documentation including, in today’s chapter, a copy of the lyrics to one of David’s many songs.
+David’s storyline starts in 1 Samuel, continues in 2 Samuel, and basically ends with the restoration of the kingdom after Absalom’s rebellion.
+The next few chapters are like an appendix in which the author provides some supporting documentation including, in today’s chapter, a copy of the lyrics to one of David’s many songs.

 But what about me?
-I appreciate David’s word picture, but rocks, caves, fortresses and strongholds have not been party of my personal journey living in Iowa.
+I appreciate David’s word picture, but rocks, caves, fortresses, and strongholds have not been a strong part of my personal journey living most of my life in Iowa.
+There’s Maquoketa Caves State Park, which is really cool, but I’ve only been there once.
 If I were writing a song and wanted to paint a word picture of God that is personal to my own journey how would I fill in the blank at the end of the lyric “God is my __________” ?